I hold a bachelor's degree in literature. My main research interests are the history, folklore, myths and legends of

 The true history of many of our traditions and customs have become lost in the annals of time.
 The average person does not sit around reading folklore journals from the 1800s or search for out of print folklore books (only geeks like me do that!), but learns history from mass media, which often doesn't get the story quite right.

-Add to that, over the last century America emerged as the global media giant.
-So American television and film has been viewed all around the world for generations.
+Add to that, over the last century America emerged as the global media giant, which means that American television and film has been viewed all around the world for generations.
 I believe this has caused some confusion when it comes to certain folk customs which came to America from Britain, died out in Britain, but remained popular in American culture.

 So, I am not going to give you a rundown of Halloween in the last century, of young Scots-Irish-American scamps running around the streets making mischief at the turn of the 20th century.
 You can find enough of that on the History Channel.
 I like to pick up where the History Channel leaves off and take you back further to the ancient pagan origins of our modern holidays.

 Because much of this occurred in pre-history (in the context of oral cultures who did not leave written records), we can find our hidden history buried within a field that doesn't get the attention it deserves these days: folklore.
 (For more on why folklore is so important, read Folklore and the Preservation of Heritage.)

 As many already know, the "o" in jack-o'-lantern is a contraction for "of."
 It is more or less slang for "Jack of the Lantern."